 This year’s show was held in memory of Cles Staples.
 Cles played a big part in each of the previous 46 shows.
 His tractor was driven in the parade Saturday by his son Chris and his granddaughter Riley.
 Diddie Staples was in the parade driving the other tractor that Cles always drove, the red Farmall.

-Below are some images from our 20187 Show.
-Please click first image for slideshow.
+Below are some images from our 2018 Show.

 Please click on first image for slide show.

 7:30AM to 6:30PM daily